figaf/api-management-gradle-plugin/README.md

 # api-management-gradle-plugin
 This plugin provides an integration with SAP API management platform.
-It can be managed Api Proxy objects and non encrypted key value map objects by this plugin.
+You can manage Api Proxy objects and non encrypted key value map objects using this plugin.

 ## Requirements